 Los Angeles, CA (September 9, 2025) – Late Sunday night, a hit-and-run incident resulting in injuries was reported at the intersection of Hatteras Street and Louise Avenue in Encino.
 LAPD’s Valley Bureau dispatch audio revealed that an ambulance was summoned to the scene after the incident, which took place around 10:40 PM.
 Authorities reported that a white older model van left the scene after colliding with another vehicle.
 Emergency services acted quickly under Code 3 protocols, indicating a critical emergency given the serious injuries reported.
 First responders, such as paramedics, evaluated and provided treatment to at least one individual injured at the scene of the accident.
 The victim’s current status has not been made public, but the requirement for ambulance transport indicates that the injuries are likely moderate to severe.
 The suspect vehicle, identified as an older white van, was last observed leaving the area around Hatteras St and Louise Ave.
 Law enforcement is currently looking into the case as a felony hit-and-run, with examination of surveillance footage from nearby intersections underway.
 The local traffic experienced temporary disruptions while emergency teams ensured the safety of the area and initiated their initial investigation.
 Currently, the driver involved in the incident is still unidentified.
 We extend our heartfelt wishes for a swift recovery to the person who was injured and encourage anyone with details regarding the event to reach out to the local authorities.
 Hit-and-Run Incidents in California.
 Collisions involving hit-and-run drivers, such as the one reported close to Hatteras and Louise, rank among the most concerning roadway accidents in California.
 Accidents like these not only result in physical injuries for the victims but also leave them emotionally disturbed due to the unpredictability and unfairness of a driver who leaves the scene.
 Nighttime accidents, such as the one that occurred at 10:40 PM in Encino, are frequently influenced by elements such as poor visibility, tired drivers, or compromised decision-making.
 The suspect vehicle’s departure from the scene heightens the severity of the incident, potentially transforming what could have been an unintentional accident into a felony with enduring ramifications.
 Hit-and-run incidents pose distinct difficulties for those affected.

-Disclaimer: We provide this information as a public resource to help raise awareness and support those who may be affected by similar incidents.
+Note: We provide this information as a public resource to help raise awareness and support those who may be affected by similar incidents.
 Our intent is to honor the victims of accidents and to provide information that may help others avoid similar tragedies in the future.
 The photos used in these posts are not representative of the actual accident scene.
 If you or a loved one has been injured in an accident, please contact Hillstone Law at (855) 691-1691.
 Our attorneys are available to answer your legal questions and help you understand your rights.